Silversunset01/StandMaster9000/README.md

 **FLOAT**: A floating-point (decimal) value.
 Examples: 0, 3.14159, -0.0833

 **STRING** A string of characters, or normal text.
-Examples: "Dumbo52", "StandMaster9000", "Hello world!" (without the quotes)
+Examples: "Bob", "This is a stand", "Hello world!" (without the quotes)

 **ROTATION** A group of three floats, representing rotations (in degrees) around the X, Y, and Z axes respectively.
 Alternatively, a rotation along a single axis while leaving the other components unchanged can be achieved with "\<axis\> \<FLOAT\>".
 Examples: "90 0 180", "-45, 22.5, 270", "y 45.0"